 This course is intended to teach students both a basic understanding of the ecological processes that determine the structure and dynamics of populations and communities in coastal marine ecosystems, and how to conduct ecological research to reveal such processes.
 This course is offered winter quarter of every year.
 Instructors: Kroeker, Raimondi, and Carr.

 MARINE ECOLOGY FIELD QUARTER (BIOE 159)

-Marine Ecology Field Quarter will be offered in Sitka, Alaska during the winter 2018.
+Marine Ecology Field Quarter is offered every other year in Sitka, Alaska from January-March.
+The next offering will occur winter quarter 2019.
 This is a 19-unit course that involves intensive instruction at UCSC for the first five weeks of the quarter.
 We will then spend five weeks of immersion in directed research at the Sitka Sound Science Center.
 The course will provide an incredibly unique opportunity to learn subarctic marine ecology in an immersive environment.
 There will be opportunities for both subtidal and intertidal research in this course, but students interested in undertaking subtidal research will need AAUS certification and dry suit training, which is offered through UCSC.
 The website for previous iterations of this class (in other locations) can be found here.
 Instructors: Kroeker and Raimondi.